openstack-archive/surveil/doc/source/webui/directives/actionbar.rst

 Filter
 ******

-Create a collapse menu of filters
+Creates a customizable, collapsed menu of filters

 .. code-block:: javascript